Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 A single dog sniffs for the rats at a time

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Dogs can often see each other, but the course is usually sectioned off
+Dogs can often see each other—but the course is usually sectioned off from observers

-Barn Hunt is a dog sport that replicates the traditional role of vermin hunting on farms.
+Barn hunt is a dog sport that replicates the traditional role of vermin hunting on farms.
 It provides a safe and structured environment for dogs to demonstrate their hunting instincts and scenting abilities.
-The sport involves dogs searching for hidden rats in a barn-like setting, which is constructed with straw bales, tunnels, and various obstacles.
+This beginner-friendly activity involves dogs searching for hidden rats in a barn-like setting constructed from straw bales, tunnels, and various obstacles.

 Rally obedience and canine freestyle events